RotherOSS/ITSMConfigurationManagement/doc/content/configuration/custom_configuration_and_advanced_features/config_item_definitions.rst

   - **ColumnStart** (optional): The starting column in the page grid of this section.
   - **ColumnSpan** (optional): The number of columns this section should span.

+.. _sections:

 **Sections**

-The **Sections** section of the YAML contains a hash of the sections referenced in the **Pages**.
+The **Sections** subsection of the YAML contains a hash of the sections referenced in the **Pages**.
 The following keys are valid for each section:

 - **Type** (optional): Defines the type of the section.
 Depending on the type, other attributes may or may not be available.
 Available types include:

   - **DynamicFields** (default): A standard section containing dynamic fields.
-  - **Description**: A rich-text description possibly containing images, which can be defined on CI edit masks.
+  - **Description**: A rich text description that may contain images that can be defined in the CI editing masks.
   - **ConfigItemLinks**: Displays ConfigItems linked via dynamic fields (not used for edit masks).
   - **ReferencedSection**: Displays a section of a referenced CI in a reference dynamic field (not used for edit masks).